 - What type of training will be needed?

 - What issues does this intervention uniquely address?

 - How will this intervention help overcome identified barriers?

 Resources below have been separated into the following tables:

-- Educational resources (more resources can be found in RAISE AWARENESS – Education and training)
+Educational resources can be found in RAISE AWARENESS – Education and training.

 In MEASURE, you can access tools and resources to conduct studies on a variety of topics that relates to rational use, and to help determine the impact of interventions.
 Includes specific information for animal settings.

 |Restricting the use of antibiotics in food-producing animals and its associations with antibiotic resistance in food-producing animals and human beings: a systematic review and meta-analysis||Systematic review on the effect of interventions restricting antibiotic use in food animal production.
 Provides evidence that restricting use lowers the presence of antibiotic resistant bacteria in the animals.
 The appendix lists all studies (2MB) included in the review and provides a quality assessment.|

 |Keeping veterinary medicine records||Template and instructions on how to keep veterinary medicine records.
 Includes an example format on record keeping (word document).
 Guidance for England, but can be used for inspiration/adapted for other contexts.|

 |Guidelines for the use of antibiotics in production animals (PDF 1,1 MB)||Example guideline.
 An example of a guideline for antibiotic use in production animals (cattle, pigs, sheep and goats).
 This one is developed by the Swedish Veterinary Association.
 Describes common diseases, diagnostics and treatment.